xpush/xpush.github.io/about/index.md

 " *At the core of XPUSH is the HTML5 WebSocket protocol, but we also have fallback mechanisms so that XPUSH just works anywhere, anytime.* "

 **XPUSH** was developed by node.js to implement high-performance servers.
 It uses Socket.IO, one of the modules for web-based real-time messaging.
-And We continues to update the modules to use the latest version.
+And we continue to update the modules to use the latest version.

 Socket.IO enables real-time bidirectional event-based communication.
 It works on every platform, browser or device, focusing equally on reliability and speed.